maplemavin/docs/api_v1.md

         }
     }

+content
+> <p> the content object this comment was made on (will match the same JSON structure as listing these objects in their respective endpoints), by default this will be collapsed unless expand=content is used

+content_type
+> <p> a string specifying what type of content this comment was made on (i.e. what type of content the `content` key conforms to)

 ## Create
 `[POST] /account/{accountId}/{contentType}/{contentId}/comment`

+`contentType`
+> <p> can be one of `audio`, `blog`, `photo`, `status`, `video`, `event`, or `store`.

 This endpoint will create a comment on a piece of content.
 The user must be a fan of the account the content belongs to.

-`contentType`
-> <p> can be one of audio, blog, photo, status, video, event, or store.

 ### POST Parameters